mozilla/mentat/docs/worked-examples.md

 ## Tend towards recording observations, not changing state

 These principles are all different aspects of normalization.

 The introduction of fine-grained entities to represent data pushes us towards immutability: changes are increasingly changing an 'arrow' to point at one immutable entity or another, rather than re-describing a mutable entity.

-In the previous example we introduced places and addresses, which rarely change, and mostly isolated change to the relationships between entities.
+In the previous example we introduced _places_ and _addresses_.
+Places and addresses themselves rarely change, allowing us to mostly isolate the churn in our data to the meaningful relationships between entities.

-Another example of this is browser history.
+Another example of this approach is shown in modeling browser history.

-Firefox's representation of history is, at its core, relatively simplistic; just two tables:
+Firefox's representation of history is, at its core, relatively simplistic; just two tables a little like this:

 ```sql
 CREATE TABLE history (